 Worst Age To Start Daycare

-Just as there is no best age to put a baby in daycare, there is no single worst age to start daycare either.
+Just as there is no best age, there is no single worst age to start daycare either.

 So if both parents or caregivers must get back to work, and you find a high-quality daycare, then you shouldn’t feel guilty about sending your baby to daycare even if they are under 12 months of age.